Sage-Bionetworks/portalsDocs/articles/annotation_and_query.md

 ---
 title: Annotations and Queries
 layout: article
-excerpt: Learn about annotations, how to set them for your data, and how to query them for analysis.
+excerpt: Learn about what annotations are, how to assign and modify them, and how to query them for analysis.
 ---

 ## Annotations